Radioligand, ADT, and ARPI Combo Betters Patient Outcomes in Prostate Cancer

 Key Takeaways

-- PSMA-positive, untreated/minimally treated mHSPC patients (ECOG 0–2) received ADT+ARPI with or without up to six [177Lu]Lu-PSMA-617 cycles over 36 weeks, with rPFS primary.
+- Patients with PSMA-positive, untreated/minimally treated mHSP (ECOG 0 to 2) received ADT+ARPI with or without up to 6 [177Lu]Lu-PSMA-617 cycles over 36 weeks, with rPFS the primary end point.

-- Longitudinal FACT-P revealed an early, modest functional/prostate-specific dip during radioligand administration that later rebounded, yielding no sustained HRQOL disadvantage versus ADT+ARPI alone.
+- Longitudinal FACT-P revealed an early, modest functional/prostate-specific dip during radioligand administration that later rebounded, yielding no sustained HRQOL disadvantage vs ADT plus ARPI alone.

-Adding [177Lu]Lu-PSMA-617 to androgen deprivation therapy (ADT) with androgen receptor pathway inhibitor (ARPI) bettered disease control in patients with metastatic hormone-sensitive prostate cancer (mHSPC), according to findings from the phase 3 PSMAddition study.1
+Adding [177Lu]Lu-PSMA-617 to androgen deprivation therapy (ADT) with an androgen receptor pathway inhibitor (ARPI) led to better disease control in patients with metastatic hormone-sensitive prostate cancer (mHSPC), according to findings from the phase 3 PSMAddition study (NCT04720157).1

 These results prompted investigators to carefully evaluate patient-reported outcomes (PROs) to ensure that clinical benefit did not come at the cost of daily functioning, comfort, or overall well-being.

-During a median follow-up of nearly two years, longitudinal analyses demonstrated that overall health-related quality of life (HRQOL) and pain were largely maintained with the triplet regimen compared with ADT plus ARPI alone.
-Time to the first symptomatic skeletal event (SSE), whether including or excluding death in the composite endpoint, was similar across both treatment groups.
+During a median follow-up of nearly 2 years, longitudinal analyses demonstrated that overall health-related quality of life (HRQOL) and pain were largely maintained with the triplet regimen compared with ADT plus ARPI alone.
+Time to the first symptomatic skeletal event (SSE), whether including or excluding death in the composite end point, was similar across both treatment groups.

 Background and Rationale for the PSMAddition Study

-The PSMAddition study was designed to assess whether adding 177Lu-PSMA-617 to standard therapy could extend the time patients live without disease progression and improve overall outcomes in PSMA-positive mHSPC.
-Patients included in the trial were either untreated or minimally treated, had PSMA-positive disease confirmed by gallium-68 PSMA PET imaging, and were fully functional or had only minor limitations (ECOG performance status 0–2).
+The PSMAddition study was designed to assess whether adding 177Lu-PSMA-617 to standard therapy could extend the time patients live without disease progression and improve overall outcomes in prostate-specific membrane antigen (PSMA)–positive mHSPC.
+Trial participants had been either untreated or minimally treated, had PSMA-positive disease confirmed by gallium-68 PSMA PET imaging, and were fully functional or had only minor limitations (ECOG performance status 0 to 2).

-Participants were randomized to receive either standard ADT plus an ARPI or the same therapy with up to six cycles of 177Lu-PSMA-617, delivered over a maximum of 36 weeks.
+Participants were randomly assigned to receive either standard ADT plus an ARPI or the same therapy with up to 6 cycles of 177Lu-PSMA-617 delivered over a maximum of 36 weeks.

 The primary end point was radiographic progression-free survival (rPFS).
 Secondary end points included overall survival (OS), HRQOL, pain, and the time to first SSE.